fakero0t/game_city/v1_prd.md

 **Implementation:**
 - Use `Tween` for UI animations
 - Use `AnimationPlayer` for character animations
-- Helper functions in `VocabCatConstants.gd`
+- Helper functions in `VocabZooConstants.gd`

 ---